-The following paragraphs are relevant only for those of you who are Trustees /Members of Self Managed Superannuation Funds.
-We have circulated a special Newsletter in August 2021 to those of you with SMSFs.
-This is just a reminder that the Ruling has not gone away.
-The current Morrisson Government has stated that it will pass legislation that will bring some real world balance to the Ruling but that has yet to happen.
+The following paragraphs are relevant only for those of you who are Trustees /Members of s Self-Managed Superannuation Fund.
+The matter of NALI and NALE was first addressed in an email that we circulated with a special newsletter in August 2021 to those of you with SMSFs.
+We can now confirm that the ruling did not go away despite being considered by the Morrison Government and now the Albanese Government.

-So what are the letters NALI and NALE abbreviations for; the answer is None Arms Length Income and Non Arms Length Expenses.
+As a reminder, the letters NALI and NALE are abbreviations for, Non-Arms Length Income and Non-Arms Length Expenses.

-Basically the provisions of both NALI and NALE come in to pay where a SMSF and another party are not dealing at arms length and the fund incures expenditure (or not) in gaining or producing ordinary or statutory income.
-Date of effect: 01July 2018 (yep it reaches back).
+Basically, the provisions of both NALI and NALE come in to play where an SMSF and another party are not dealing at arm's length and the fund incurs expenditure (or not) in gaining or producing ordinary or statutory Income.
+Date of effect: 1st July 2018 (yep it reaches back).